Deep brain stimulation: Target and therapy comparisons

-Since 2015, Priori performed several experiments to assess the efficacy of aDBS, that uses beta-band power of the subthalamic Local Field Potentials (LFPs) as target to adapt DBS parameters to motor fluctuations.
+Since 2015, several experiments were carried out to assess the efficacy of aDBS (adaptive DBS), that uses beta-band power of the subthalamic local field potentials (LFPs) as target to adapt DBS parameters to motor fluctuations.
 Results of the experiments proved that aDBS is highly effective in controlling the patients PD symptoms in addition to the normal Levodopa therapy, reducing dyskinesias.